 Otherwise known as the paradigm.
 (Yes, they shift.)

-To that end, I’ll leave you with a quote I sent to friends and posted on social media about the Vegas shooting that really sums up where I am at in terms of getting to fundamental solutions and evolutionary movements.
+To that end, I’ll leave you with a quote I sent to friends and posted on social media that really sums up where I am at in terms of getting to fundamental solutions and evolutionary movements.

 It comes from Manly P. Hall, one of the greatest civilizational resources in the field of esoteric and mystical traditions, and says everything any one needs to understand about the true nature of SECURITY and how we are actually going to achieve it as an intra-causal and inter-connected species.